1320 American Sign Language I

-Prerequisites: INTR 3320, 3346, SCPI Intermediate, completion of all A.S. degree courses and university core requirements, or permission of program coordinator.
-Corequisite: INTR 3362, 3366.
+Prerequisites: INTR 3320, 3344, 3346.
 Designed to develop skills in sign to voice interpreting for persons who are deaf.
 Students will learn to voice simultaneously and consecutively when viewing videotapes of native signers who use a variety of signing modalities to communicate.
 Audiotapes will provide students will immediate feedback.
 Enrollment restricted to Interpretation majors.
 Typically offered Spring Semester only.

 3366 Voice to Sign Interpreting/Transliterating

-Prerequisites: INTR 3320, 3346, SCPI Intermediate, completion of all A.A. degree courses and university core requirements, or permission of program coordinator.
-Corequisite: INTR 3362, 3364.
+Prerequisites: INTR 3320, 3344, 3346.
 Designed to develop interpreting and transliterating skills through the use of interactive videotapes and audiotapes.
 Students will also learn to select and assess appropriate modality and language levels.
 Emphasis will be on the process of interpreting and developing fluency, speed, and accuracy.
 Enrollment restricted to Interpretation majors.
 Typically offered Spring Semester only.

 3380 Introduction to Interpreting Research

-Prerequisite: INTR 2350, INTR 2344, or permission of the Program Coordinator.
+Prerequisite: INTR 3320, INTR 2344, or permission of the program coordinator.
 This course is designed to introduce students to the process of conducting research, quantitative and qualitative methods of data collection and analysis, and the process of reporting research results.
 Students will learn ethical practices in the conduct of research.
 Students will critically evaluate research in the fields of sign language linguistics and spoken and sign language interpreting research.

 3372 Interpreting for Persons who are Hard of Hearing